Pahasara/ZeroV3/README.md

 - **APRIL, 2024**: Database integration and CRUD operations.
 - **MAY, 2024**: UI enhancements and initial feature rollout.
-- **MAY, 2024**: Finalizing additional features and preparing for release.
+- **JUNE, 2024**: Finalizing additional features and preparing for release.